Yukishiro Enishi: Reception

 The Enishi from the live-action has been praised by Polygon as he claims that Arata "brings tangible charisma to his screen persona" and how contrasting is his chaotic personality to the caring and relaxed Kenshin, giving further depths to the rivalry as they represented the chaos from the Meiji era.
 Anime News Network liked the concept of Enishi's characterization due the new type of threat he brings to Kenshin not only due to his skills but whether or not the latter can bring him a solution to redeem himself for killing Tomoe during the events of Beginning.
 Due to the film not being able to cover the entire arc from the manga, Anime News Network lamented that Enishi's character was not properly developed.
 Medium compared the threat provided to the Meiji era between Enishi and Shishio but felt that the latter was given a bigger threat to the peace in contrast to Enishi's schemes as it was more personal as a result of wanting revenge towards Kenshin.
 Kasumi Arimura and Mackenyu were also regarded by GamerFocus as the best actors in the movie due to how strong are their presence in the main character as well as their characterization.
+Antonio Gallardo found Enishi too different in comparison to his manga persona due to the different tone of revenge he aims to give Kenshin with the movie Enishi only wanting him to suffer in battle rather than mentally.

+In "From Manga Literature To Live-Action Film/TV: Mackenkyu'S Cross-Cultural Odyssey in Global Cinema", Ji Ding from Swansea University says Enishi's character development is reflected into the change of an era in Japan.
+The conflicting Bakumatsu has him suffer a traumatic event in his childhood when losing Tomoe, becoming corrupted in Shangai as "His complex character mirrors the cultural collisions of the time, embodying both the pain of personal loss and the paradoxical benefits of the new era's opportunities."
+The actor's mixed heritage further helps to show Enishi's struggles and thrumphs combining Western and Eastern themes.